magnussolution/magnusbilling7/wiki/en/modules/module/module.rst

 Main menu
 ---------

-| We did not write the description to this field.
+| Menu which this menu belongs.
+In case the menu is blank, it's a main menu